AudioPairBank: Towards A Large-Scale Tag-Pair-Based Audio Content Analysis: Collecting and Processing the AudioPairBank

-There are recordings with much longer duration than the average of the recordings belonging to a given concept pair.
-The most common tendency for these files is to contain more than just the isolated event and thus, we removed them.
-For this purpose, we computed the distribution of the audio duration for each class pair and removed the outliers in the distribution based on Tukey's range test.
-Therefore, we defined outliers as values bigger than the third quartile of the distribution plus 1.5 times the Interquartile range (IQR), formally: $outlier > Q3 + 1.5 * IQR$
+\paragraph{Maximum audio file length} We removed recordings with long duration because longer audio files had audio content that was not described by the tags.
+We computed the distribution of the duration for each pair and removed the outliers in the distribution based on Tukey's range test\footnote{\url{http://en.wikipedia.org/wiki/Tukey\%27s_range_test}}.
+We defined outliers as values larger than the third quartile of the distribution plus 1.5 times the Interquartile Range (IQR), and formally: $outlier > Q3 + 1.5 * IQR$.
+The average length was around 20 seconds, but pairs related to field-recordings had some files longer than 900 seconds (15 minutes), which were also discarded.